night5hade/isofar-companion/README.md

 - Undo the most recent drawn card (This will allow players to view the next enemy AI Card)
 - Shuffle the enemy AI Deck - Can be done at any time.
 The player will be notified when the number of remaining cards is zero.

-For players who wish to track Chips on Enemies manually (by using the Enemy Stat card wnd the cips they pull from their bags), the Spinboxes for tracking chips can be removed.
+For players who wish to track Chips on Enemies manually (by using the Enemy Stat card and the chips they pull from their bags), the Spinboxes for tracking chips can be removed.
 Select Settings and turn Chip Tracking Visibility to Off.

 ## About
 This app was built using the Godot Engine.
 All of the code is open source and available here on this GitHub.
 Feel free to fork or steal to make this version better, or a better version entirely.